 Shinji Matou in Fate/stay night.
 He's an arrogant Jerkass who fights for his own self-gratification, takes out his frustrations on his sister and his servant Rider, and tries to sacrifice everyone in his school just to increase Rider's power.
 Yet he's also a complete coward who begs and squeals for mercy the second that the tables turn on him, and he never ends up well in any route.
 In the Fate route he is unceremoniously killed by Ilya; in Unlimited Blade Workshe gets turned into a Holy Grail core by Gilgamesh, an experience so traumatic that he is scared straight; and in Heaven's Feelhe is killed by Dark Sakura after abusing her one too many times.

-Subverted by Taro Namatame from Persona 4in the worst ending.
+Subverted by Taro Namatame in the worst ending.
 He is revealed to be the one behind the kidnapping and his last acts ends up killing Nanako, though not a party member, but still a very well beloved character.
 The player can opt to throw him into the Midnight Channel where he will be killed by his own Shadow (which clearly DOES pose a worse threat than him alone...).
 The better endings, however, averts this as Namatame turns out to be a Tragic Hero manipulated by Adachi.

 Played straight with Mitsuo Kubo, a mentally unstable student who propagates himself as the culprit behind the string of murders in order to gain attention, and who the party believe to be responsible for a short time.
 In fact, Mitsuo only kills one person, Mr. Morooka, and it is revealed that he was thrown into the TV world by Adachi to further his own goals; Mitsuo spends the rest of the game presumably in prison.

-Many games with The Empire, such as Suikoden always have some guy like this at first who targets you or your loved ones because he's a dick; plotwise in order to keep your characters in an adversarial relationship with said Empire.
+Many games with The Empire, such as Suikoden always have some guy like this at first who targets you or your loved ones because he's a jerk; plotwise in order to keep your characters in an adversarial relationship with said Empire.
 Once you've managed to beat him; you are now deep into "Enemy of the State" territory and will be dealing with the full might of the Empire.

 In Mario & Luigi: Dream Team, Antasma falls into this, being kicked aside by Bowser once he gets the Dream Stone's power back.